Choosing a web platform for small non eCommerce business: Phil Gregory – Peak District SEO

 Consider speaking to a separate graphic designer too.
 Get them to build the look and feel of the site to match your existing brand.

-Here at Peak District SEO we always used trusted designers and developers and web hosts to help keep projects on track.
+Here at Peak District SEO we always used trusted designers, developers and web hosts to help keep projects on track.
 We’ll be happy to recommend other web professionals who will work with you to create a theme that suits your company.
 Our recommended professionals can create a website that works, and looks good on multiple devices, such as smartphones and tablets.

 Get in touch with us to find out more about how to get started with your first website.